h3rald/h3rald/contents/articles/10-more-programming-languages.md

 ### Julia

 Julia started out in 2009 and reached its 1.0 release just a few months ago.
-It is written mainly in C except for its parser that is written in [FemtoLisp](https://github.com/JeffBezanson/femtolisp) a Scheme implementation created by Julia's creator, Jeff Bezanson.
+It is written mainly in C except for its parser that is written in [FemtoLisp](https://github.com/JeffBezanson/femtolisp) a Scheme implementation developed by Julia's creator, Jeff Bezanson.

 Perhaps among the most specialized programming languages in this list, Julia excels in scientific computing, data analysis and machine learning although it can still be used for more ordinary things like web development (thanks to its [Genie](http://genieframework.com/) framework).
-The first thing that comes to mind when people approach this language is why would you use it when [Python](https://www.python.org/) and [R](https://www.r-project.org/) already exist and are more mainstream in the scientific domain... well, the answer seems to be predominantly performance (when compared to its direct competitors at least).
+The first thing that comes to mind when people approach this language is why would you use it when [Python](https://www.python.org/) and [R](https://www.r-project.org/) already exist and are more mainstream (in the world of scientific computing).
+The answer seems to be predominantly performance, when compared to its direct competitors in the same space.

-Sure, it's less mature and tooling probably is not quite comparable to Python, but over the years it is slowly gaining some momentum, especially after its 1.0 release.
+Sure, it's less mature and tooling probably is not quite on-par with Python, but over the years it is slowly gaining some momentum, especially after its 1.0 release.
 Also, the fact that it has FFIs to C, Fortran, Python, R and Java could probably tempt more scientists into a more step-by-step adoption.

 #### To get you started...